TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 - Services
 - Calculation + Functions
 - Serversided WebSocket functionality
-- Mediator (for now, refactor and resolve later)
+- Mediator (for now; refactor and resolve later)
 - Other business-relevant configuration and files

 ### References

-This Project is allowed to reference following Projects:
+This project is allowed to reference following projects:
 - DataAccess
 - Core